bakerkretzmar/movements-of-movements/content/collections/pages/home.md

     content:
       -
         type: text
+        marks:
+          -
+            type: italic
+        text: 'The Movements of Movements'
+      -
+        type: text
-        text: 'The Movements of Movements project is a companion to the book series, one that adds updates from ' -
+        text: ' website is a companion to the book series, one that adds updates from ' -
         type: text
         marks: